almazgimaev/sly-blog-multi-image-annotation-/README.md

 ## The reason why you should use grouped display

 **Highlight the problem**:
-Let's say you have a dataset with 500 images of scenes from various angles, each with 5 images showcasing several object classes.
+Let's say you have a dataset with 500 images (100 scenes, each with 5 images from various angles) showcasing several object classes.
 The task at hand – annotating all these scenes – poses a challenge in other solutions, with constant image switching and class selection proving both time-consuming and mentally taxing.

 **Here's where our solution shines:**
 Just group images by tag values – for our example, assign corresponding tags to all 5 images of each scene (e.g., `scene_1`, `scene_2`, `scene_3`, etc.).